Dr Simon Mitchell

 I trained in Birmingham and qualified in 1987.
 I joined the practice in 1991 after joining the Sandwell GP scheme, and I completed a year as a registrar in Tipton before becoming a partner at Regis Medical Centre.
 In the practice I have particular responsibilities for the computer system, confidentiality and child protection.
 Outside of work I enjoy sailing, walking and playing sport.

-I am the Outlet Director of Regis Medical Centre.
+I am the Lead Partner of Regis Medical Centre.

 Dr Virginia Cornish

 I trained in London at University College and The Middlesex Medical School in the West End and qualified in 1988.
 I trained to be a GP in Edgware in North London and came back to the Midlands in 1992 when I joined Regis Medical Centre as a partner after working at the practice as a locum.
 In the practice I have responsibility for diabetes, kidney care, patient engagement and complaints.
 My personal interests are spending time with my family, playing the saxophone when time allows, and going to concerts.

 I joined Regis Medical Centre in 2004.
 I trained at Birmingham Medical School and completed my General Practice training in Worcestershire.
 I worked at a practice in Droitwich for several years before finally settling back in the West Midlands.
 I have clinical responsibilities for COPD, women’s health and sexual health services.
 I have management responsibilities for our large nursing team and I am particularly interested in improving access to General Practice for its patients.
 Outside work most of my time is spent with my family, I enjoy walking our dog, cooking, cycling and motorcycling.